 Vertical Spread is one of the options trading strategies that primarily help to cover a risk.
 Moreover, it also helps to profit from any movement in the stock price, be it an increase, decrease, or even a sideways movement.

-Under vertical spread strategy, a trader buys and sells the same type of options (call or put) with the same expiry date, but having a different strike price.
-Though such a strategy helps in lowering the risk involved, it lowers the profit potential as well.
+Under vertical spread strategy, a trader buys and sells the same type of options (call or put) with the same expiry date but having a different strike price.
+Though such a strategy helps lower the risk involved, it also lowers the profit potential.

 We can say that such a strategy is a directional play.
-And, a trader can customize it to reflect his or her view (bearish or bullish) of the market or the security.
+And a trader can customize it to reflect their view (bearish or bullish) of the market or the security.

 Reasons to Use Vertical Spread

 Following are the reasons why you will want to use vertical spread rather than going with simple buying and selling of options to benefit from the movement in the stock price:

 Traders will go for such a strategy if they expect a moderate move in the price of the security.